sporkl/2025-semiringkanren-presentation/2025-semiringkanren-presentation.md

 {up="goals-are-operations-2"}

 {pause}
-There are two types of goals:
+There are two classes of goals:

 {pause}
 {#relation-goals}